yanhan1666/hanyan-stat.github.io/_pages/about.md

 I am broadly interested in statistics and machine learning theories, and also actively involved in interdisciplinary studies.
 Some specifics are below:

+- Statistical and machine learning theory
-- Segmented/threshold regression
+- Segmented and threshold regression
 - Semiparametric and nonparametric statistics
-- Deep learning and tree-based methods
+- Transfer learning and causal inference
-- Transfer learning and domain generalization
+- Applications to epidemiology and geoscience
-- Epidemic Modeling

 My [CV](http://hanyan-stat.github.io/files/CV_HanYan.pdf) can be downloaded here.
 Please feel free to contact me via [hanyan@stu.pku.edu.cn](hanyan@stu.pku.edu.cn).